Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 [^unassigned-data]: The following views show unassigned data: columns or rows set to parent, person, priority, or severity; grouping by component or team; releases is set to "all releases" unassigned data also shows if columns is set to by release

+[^active-release]: any release / sprint / phase with a status that is *not* "Closed", "Deferred", or "Cancelled".

 #### Board card options
 The toolbar card customization button (a mini card) lets you customize what information will be visible on the cards.
 You will always see the following information on a card: